a-karma/Bogor_Workshop/DAY_4/Session3.md

 python mut_load_calculator_SIFT.py ${FILE%.gpf}_sift.bed ${FILE%.gpf}_0 0
 ```

-Question (Advanced): Have a look on the mut_load_calculator_SIFT.py script.
+Question (Advanced): Have a look on the command we use to run `mut_load_calculator_SIFT.py` script above.
 What do you think the argument '0' means?
+Hint: have a look inside the python script.

 The script will output two files 1) `*_sift_scores.txt` and 2) `*_sift_het_scores.txt`.
 The first contain the homozygous load while the last contain the heterozygous load.
 We will discuss the content of these files later in the session when are plotting the results.